 The Alcohol Hangover Research Group ranks drinks in escalating order of colour and hangover severity as follows.
 Note that wine is higher up the scale than some spirits:

 beer (which, although coloured, is about 96% water)

 Fry-ups and hangovers

 Alcohol also stimulates our bodies to produce insulin, which reduces sugar in the blood (hypoglycaemia), causing trembling, nausea and hunger.
 Protein and carbohydrates combat low blood sugar, so a hefty fry-up makes perfect sense, providing you can keep it down.
 Also, bananas are a good source of potassium, one of the minerals most depleted by dehydration.

 It is thought that sugary fizzy soft drinks could be more effective than water as they offset the effects of low blood sugar, which might explain the popularity of Irn Bru in Scotland.
-Sprite made the headlines last October when Chinese scientists found it to be the most effective drink (out of 57 tested) at boosting the enzymes that break down alcohol.
+Sprite made headlines when Chinese scientists found it to be the most effective drink (out of 57 tested) at boosting the enzymes that break down alcohol.
 I find that ice cream for sugar replacement and blustery cliff-top walks for head-clearing blasts of ozone work best.

 Informative, in-depth and in the know: get the latest health news and info with Saga Magazine.
 Find out more